Player Of The Month

 The online phenom they call "durrrr" was relentless in his pursuit of success, and was constantly challenging himself and his competition to become more proficient.
 After having his first losing year in 2009, Dwan came back in 2010 looking better than ever.
 Currently the online pro, and newest member of Team Full Tilt, is up over $3 million dollars in online earnings for the year.

 Defining a poker player is a tough task.
-Not because it’s hard to find the right diction, but because the characteristics of poker players vary so differently.
+Not because it’s hard to find the right diction, but because the characteristics of the best poker players vary so differently.
 While there are certainly defining traits, regardless of where a person fits along the spectrum they usually don’t stay there for long.
 Because poker tends to be an evolving sport, our best hope is to create a general guideline for the types of villains we can expect to encounter at the felt.

 Arguably becoming the most common type of player you’ll notice in a typical poker game, the ABC player has taken what he’s learned from reading books, magazines and watching television and applied it to his repertoire.
 They understand many of the basic concepts of poker strategy; they play hands of immediate value, they play hands with implied odds and they also exercise knowledge of position.
 They likely know that betting is better than checking, although they may display glimpses of both aggression and passivity at times.
 For the most part, they comprehend that poker is about having quality hands and playing them with confidence, although they may not be overly concerned with balancing or adjusting their play.